alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/09/02/post.md

 languages, environment with its own configuration set.

-What would be the approach of running applications on staging or live environment easily without overengineering and easy deployment process with CI pipelines.
+What would be the approach of running applications on staging or live environment easily without over-engineering and easy deployment process with CI pipelines.

-Obvious first response is to use **docker** for wrapping our applications into different environmemts.
+Obvious first response is to use **docker** for wrapping our applications into different environments.

 But how would we route traffic from incoming requests into various docker containers?